10 Steps to Find an Internship

 #1: PLAN: IT’S A PROCESS AND TAKES TIME!

-Plan to spend several months looking for an internship.
+Start early and plan to spend several months looking for an internship.
 Timelines: Some big companies and government agencies post internships the summer before and interview in the fall, but there are many opportunities available later.
 You will have to do some research, start networking, find opportunities, and apply to many organizations to land a great internship.
 Start working on your resume early.
 Applications should be pretty much completed by the end of Winter term.

 Think about the type of organization you want to work at, and what role you want to explore.
 You will be much more successful if you are targeted vs. applying all over the place.
 Not sure?
 Speak to your advisor and/or make an appointment with Career Services to discuss your career goals and narrow your options.